mannodermaus/RxBonjour/README.md

 On devices running Jelly Bean and up, Android's native Network Service Discovery API, centered around `NsdManager`, can be used.

-### Support implementation (v9)
+### Support implementation (v14)

-The support implementation utilizes the latest available version of [jmDNS][jmdns] (a snapshot of version **3.4.2**) and a `WifiManager` multicast lock as its service discovery backbone; because of this, including this library in your application's dependencies automatically adds the following permissions to your `AndroidManifest.xml`, in order to allow jmDNS to do its thing:
+The support implementation utilizes [jmDNS][jmdns] and a `WifiManager` multicast lock as its service discovery backbone;
+because of this, including this library in your application's dependencies automatically adds the following permissions to your `AndroidManifest.xml`, in order to allow jmDNS to do its thing:

 ```xml
 <uses-permission android:name="android.permission.INTERNET"/>